Here are the answers to questions we hear often. If you don’t see the answer you’re looking for, don’t hesitate to send us an email.

 And sometimes, your therapist will make a mistake.
 We may miscommunicate, not understand or disappoint you in some way.
 We strongly encourage you to bring this up if this is your experience.

 A part of the therapeutic work is learning how to have a healthy relationship. and being in therapy allows you to experiment with new ways of being in a relationship in a safe way.
 If you’ve been a people-pleaser or are heavily conflict-avoidant, think of your therapist letting you down as an opportunity to practice a new skill.
 Practice asking for what you want or practice sharing what you don’t like.

 Do you offer crisis services?

 It depends on the crisis.
-If you’ve discovered infidelity, your teen is using drugs or alcohol or someone is engaging in self-harm, then yes, we can handle that.
 If the crisis escalates we will provide referrals for a higher level of care and assist you in the transition.
 You don’t have to experience that alone.